Yeeb1/NimPlanted/README.md

 # NimPlanted

-A Python script to recover the AES key and decrypt agent traffic from the [NimPlant](https://github.com/chvancooten/NimPlant) C2 server by exploiting the limited keyspace of the XOR key used in pre-crypto operations.
+A Python script to recover the AES key and decrypt traffic between the [NimPlant](https://github.com/chvancooten/NimPlant) C2 server and the implants by exploiting the limited keyspace of the XOR key used in pre-crypto operations.
 It basically leverages the limited keyspace of the XOR key used during the initial AES key exchange, making it feasible to brute-force and  AES key recovery.

 <p align="center">
   <img src="/img/planted.jpg" width="300">